Bankruptcy for Seniors

 Why Do Some Seniors Not Consider Bankruptcy?

-Even when a senior considers bankruptcy briefly, there are reasons they might ultimately decide to use another form of debt relief.
-Much of the time, it is because seniors are often considered to be ‘judgment proof.’
+There are reasons they might ultimately decide to use another form of debt relief.
+Much of the time, it is because bankruptcy for seniors is often considered to be ‘judgment-proof.’
 This means that they simply do not have the assets that can be seized as payment.
 During the bankruptcy process, the bankruptcy trustee will seize certain assets and sell them to help repay creditors.

 However, many of the assets seniors have are exempt from seizure.
 Certain types of income, such as Social Security benefits, retirement savings, and more cannot be seized during the bankruptcy process.
 These assets are not only exempt from seizure in bankruptcy cases, but in other types of debt collection, as well.
 Due to the fact that seniors will not lose these assets in debt collection efforts, there are automatically fewer reasons to choose bankruptcy.